 Select Speech Audiometry in Noise and click on Manual Input in the ribbon.

 Start by selecting the test material (speech list) or pick ‘unknown stimulus’.
-Also select whether the noise level was fixed, or the signal level, or whether both varied during the test.
-In case of a fixed level, select the level.
+Also select whether the noise level was fixed, the signal level, or whether both varied during the test.
+In the case of a fixed level, select the level.

 The speech lists shown are those you’ve uploaded into Audiqueen at a previous moment (see install speech extension or make your own speech list for more details).

 In case you picked a fixed noise or signal level, Audiqueen shows a typical speech audiogram with the score (vertical axis) as a function of the presentation level (horizontal axis).
 Otherwise (or if you selected this in the Format button), it shows the SNR chart with the score (vertical axis) as a function of the S/N axis (signal to noise ratio).
 The fixed level is indicated as a vertical bar (signal) or oscillating line (noise).